Oracle Tutorial

 SQL Developer Display XML in Grid

-The XML output format is not the same as non-XML pivot one.
+The XML output format is not the same as the non-XML pivot one.
 For each value specified in the pivot_in_clause, the subquery returns a single XML string column.

-The XML string for each row contains aggregated data corresponding to the implicit GROUP BY value of that row e.g., number of orders ( ORDERS) and total sales ( SALES).
+The XML string for each row contains aggregated data corresponding to the implicit GROUP BY value of that row e.g., the number of orders ( ORDERS) and total sales ( SALES).

 When you use a subquery in the pivot_in_clause, Oracle uses all values returned by the subquery for pivoting.

 Note that the subquery must return a list of unique values.
 Otherwise, Oracle will raise a run-time error.
-If you are not sure whether the subquery returns a list of distinct values or not, you can use he DISTINCT keyword in the subquery.
+If you are not sure whether the subquery returns a list of distinct values or not, you can use the DISTINCT keyword in the subquery.

 In this tutorial, you have learned how to use the Oracle PIVOT clause to transpose rows to columns to make crosstab reports.